-TRACK SIDE SECTOR SECTOR CRC CRC
+Track Side Sector Sector CRC CRC

-NUMBER ADDR LENGTH 1 2
+Addr Number Addr Length 1 2

 1 2 3 4 5 6

-Although the CRC characters are transferred to the computer, the WD177X-00 checks for validity and the CRC error status bit is set if there is a CRC error.
+Although the CRC characters are transferred to the computer, the WD1772 checks for validity and the CRC error status bit is set if there is a CRC error.
 The Track Address of the ID field is written into the sector register so that a comparison can be made by the user.
-At the end of the operation an interrupt is generated and the Busy Status is reset. included in the data stream; and the Address Mark Detector is on for the duration of the command.
-Because the AM detector is always on, write splices or noise may cause the chip to look for an AM.
+At the end of the operation an interrupt is generated and the Busy Status is reset.